Conformalised data synthesis: Empirical results

 \subsubsection{Overlapping classes}

 Deep Learning modelling of prediction tasks relies on the separability of the classes.
 However, real-world datasets often do not have clear separation due to sample noise and uninformative features.
 We demonstrate the advantages of our proposed algorithm in these cases on the WINE benchmark dataset~\cite{Cortez2009}, where we classify whether a sample represents white (class 0) or red (class 1) wine based on chemical measurements.
-As shown in \Cref{fig:wineOriginalDataset}, this ``difficult'' dataset has no class separability, with both classes overlapping quite significantly in the feature space.
-Consequently, the high-confidence regions for data synthesis overlap as well.
-Because of its difficulty, we encourage a larger set of synthetic samples by lowering $\epsilon$ from $0.95$ to $0.9$. \Cref{tab:wineSampleCounts} records the evaluated original and synthetic sample counts.
+As shown in \Cref{fig:wineOriginalDataset}, this ``difficult'' dataset had no class separability, with both classes overlapping quite significantly in the feature space.
+Consequently, the high-confidence regions for data synthesis overlapped as well. \Cref{tab:wineSampleCounts} records the evaluated original, synthetic, and extended sample counts ($\epsilon=0.2, \gamma=0.1$).

-\Cref{fig:winePerformance} visualises the performance of five models trained on the original Train$_{\text{orig}}$ and the extended Train$_{\text{ext}}$ datasets.
-Compared to the 43\% F$_1$-score achieved on the original data, including the synthesised data for training increases the performance by 25\% to a total of 68\%.
-Precision and Recall confirm that the model's ability to identify relevant samples was strengthened.
+\FloatBarrier{} \Cref{fig:winePerformance} visualises the mean and standard deviation performance of five models trained on the original Train$_{\text{orig}}$ and the extended Train$_{\text{ext}}$ datasets.
+Compared to the 43\% F$_1$-score achieved on the original data, including the synthesised data for training increased the performance by 26 percentage points to a total of 69\%.
+Precision and recall results confirmed that the model's ability to identify relevant samples was indeed strengthened.
 In summary, even though our proposed algorithm did not increase the linear separability of the classes, it nonetheless significantly improved the model's performance.
 The model's learning was supported through the synthesis of a large number of new training samples.